By John James

 The Gen Z version uses selective capitalization for emphasis (one of the few times uppercase is acceptable), and employs enthusiastic phrasing that's genuine without being formal.

 So how do you actually incorporate Gen Z texting styles without coming across as someone desperately trying to be cool?
 The key is balance and authenticity.
-You don't need to completely transform your texting style overnight.
+You don't need to completely transform your texting style overnight - and in 2026, Gen Z actually appreciates when older generations make genuine efforts rather than perfectly mimicking their style.

 Ask for feedback from actual Gen Z people in your life if you're close enough to do so.
 They can let you know if something you've said comes across as trying too hard or using outdated terms.
-Most young people appreciate genuine efforts to understand their communication style.
+Most young people appreciate genuine efforts to understand their communication style - and in 2026, there's less generational judgment than there used to be.

 Finally, keep your purpose in mind.
 Why do you want to text more like Gen Z?
 Is it to connect better with younger family members?
 To feel more current in casual communication?
+To better engage with younger colleagues or customers?
 Understanding your motivation will help you make thoughtful choices about which elements to adopt.
+In 2026, intergenerational communication is more important than ever, and making even small efforts shows respect and willingness to meet people where they are.

 Lowercase typing creates a more casual, relaxed tone.
 Capital letters can come across as too formal, serious, or even aggressive.
 When Gen Z does use capitals, it's usually for EMPHASIS or to show excitement.
 It's not laziness - it's a deliberate stylistic choice that signals informality.